MewsSystems/gitbook-connector-api/operations/reservations.md

 ## Get all reservations (ver 2023-06-06)

 Returns all reservations within scope of the Access Token, filtered according to the specified parameters.
-This operation uses [Pagination](../guidelines/pagination.md).
+This operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request